ChrisAntaki/hash-generator-app/README.md

 [Windows version](https://www.dropbox.com/s/zwb3ahfuh3xipw8/Hash%20Generator%20-%20Win64.zip?dl=0)

-### Downloading the source
+### For developers

-If you'd like to download the source code instead, clone this repository.
-Then make sure Node.js is installed, and run the following commands.
+First, clone this repository.
+Then make sure Node.js is installed.
+After that, just run these commands.
+Feel free to run WireShark too to confirm it doesn't send any network requests.

 ```sh
 # First, make sure Electron is installed.